Cardiovascular disease in women: Other pregnancy-associated conditions

-Pregnancy offers numerous vascular and metabolic changes that, although may seem temporary, result in long-term effects on the cardiovascular system.
-Women who deliver prior to 37 weeks gestation are at increased risk of developing CVD, with additional risk depending on the number and timing of preterm births.
+Pregnancy offers numerous vascular and metabolic changes that, although they may seem temporary, result in long-term effects on the cardiovascular system.
+Women who deliver before 37 weeks of gestation are at increased risk of developing CVD, with additional risk depending on the number and timing of preterm births.
 Data suggests that women with a history of preterm births have two times the risk of CVD-related deaths than women with regular-term births.
 This may be due to the complications associated with preterm birth and its effect on the mothers.
-Additionally, intrauterine growth restriction (IUGR), which affect up to 10% of all births, in prior pregnancies is associated with an increase in maternal CVD risk for both the mother and the baby.
+Additionally, intrauterine growth restriction (IUGR), which affects up to 10% of all births, in prior pregnancies is associated with an increase in maternal CVD risk for both the mother and the baby.
 Finally, prior pregnancy loss, including miscarriage and stillbirth, also contributed to a two-fold increase in risk of maternal CVD.
+Women who have high blood pressure and had complications in their pregnancy have three times the risk of developing cardiovascular disease compared to women with normal blood pressure who had no complications in pregnancy.

 Menopause

-Estrogen has several cardioprotective effects on women, thus during the age of fertility – i.e. puberty to menopause – females are at a lower risk of developing CVD.
+Estrogen has several cardioprotective effects on women; thus, during the age of fertility – i.e., puberty to menopause – females are at a lower risk of developing CVD.
 However, menopause is associated with a decrease in estrogen production.
-This allows for typical cardiovascular issues to implement their effects with little protection from the women's body.
+This allows for typical cardiovascular issues to take their effects with little protection from the women's bodies.
 In rare cases, early menopause is correlated with increased CVD risk, although the relationship between the two is complex.
-Premature menopause is defined as menopause prior to the age of 40.
+Premature menopause is defined as menopause before the age of 40.
 Although the relationship between the two is complex, it seems to be due to the prevalence of atherosclerosis in perimenopause.

 Physical activity

 Lower levels of fitness are commonly associated with blockages and obstructed blood flow found in CVDs.
 As exercise promotes the use of the heart and improves oxygen affinity for muscles, this can help relieve stress from the heart and allow for it to pump at a normal pace while providing more nutrients and oxygen to the body.
-An observational study found that those with limited physical activity in their day were at a 4.7 times increased risk for stroke and other forms of CVD.
+An observational study found that those with limited physical activity in their day were at 4.7 times increased risk for stroke and other forms of CVD.

 Ethnicity and race

-The prevalence of CVD has been shown to vary greatly amongst different ethnic and racial groups.
+The prevalence of CVD has been shown to vary greatly among different ethnic and racial groups.
 Overall, ethnic minority women exhibit greater risk factors for CVD than white women.
 Black women are at the highest rate of CVD-related death.
 The cause for these gaps is still unclear, however, this may be related to genetics, socioeconomic status, education status, or inequitable health resources access.

 Socioeconomic status

-Lower socioeconomic status has been shown to be largely associated with an increased risk of CVD development.
+Lower socioeconomic status is largely associated with an increased risk of CVD development.
 This may be due to a combination of psychosocial risk factors affecting those in these groups.
 Additionally, inequitable access to much-needed resources to appropriately identify and treat these conditions may lead to delayed diagnosis and inability to treat appropriately.